Chlorethoxyfos: Nonspecific toxic effects

 Next to chlorethoxyfos exerting its main effects with the irreversible inhibition of AChE, it is suggested that both acute and chronic intoxication by chlorethoxyfos seem to disturb the redox processes.
 Hereby changing the activities of antioxidative enzymes and causing enhancement of lipid peroxidation in many organs.
 In most of the acute cases of exposition, induction of oxidative stress is one of the main toxic effects.
 Thereby it may cause many human body disorders by affecting liver, kidney, muscles, immune, and hematological system.

 The attack of reactive oxygen species by chlorethoxyfos causes attack of lipids, proteins, and DNA which leads to oxidation and membrane damage, enzyme inactivation, DNA damage and cell death.
 Damage of the DNA leads to genomic instability which may cause mutagenesis and carcinogenesis.

 Next to the use as pesticide, organophosphorus compounds like chlorethoxyfos may be used in the therapy of neurological damages such as AD and Parkinson's disease.

 Mammalian toxicology

 Toxicity

 Like other organophosphates, chlorethoxyfos has anticholinesterase activity.
 This makes it a highly toxic compound with a steep dose-response curve.
 Cases of mortality at low doses have been observed in animal studies.
 It is placed in Toxicity Category 1 for acute oral, dermal, inhalation and primary eye and dermal irritation potential.

-The World Health organisation classifies chlorethoxyfos as a class 1a, extremely hazardous.
+The World Health Organization classifies chlorethoxyfos as a class 1a, extremely hazardous.

 According to the United States Environmental Protection Agency, there is no evidence for carcinogenicity of chloroethoxyfos.
-Therefore it is classified as a Group D chemical: ‘not classifiable as to human carcinogenicity’.
+Therefore, it is classified as a Group D chemical: ‘not classifiable as to human carcinogenicity’.